Rex Begonia Not Growing or Producing New Leaves

 Insufficient light

 While this species does not want direct sun, it does need reasonably bright indirect light to sustain active growth.
-A spot that is too dim, beyond what its native dappled-shade preference would suggest, can stall growth well beyond normal seasonal slowing.
+A spot that is too dim, beyond what its native dappled-shade preference would suggest, can stall growth well beyond normal seasonal slowing, sometimes for months at a stretch even outside the plant's natural dormant period.

 Inadequate humidity

-Chronic low humidity stresses the plant enough that it may prioritize simple survival over producing new growth, even if soil moisture and light are otherwise reasonable.
+Chronic low humidity stresses the plant enough that it may prioritize simple survival over producing new growth, even if soil moisture and light are otherwise reasonable, since the energy needed to hold existing leaves hydrated in dry air leaves less available for expansion.

 A rhizome that has outgrown its container